Cumulocity-IoT/cumulocity-tracking-replay-map-widget/README.md

 *  **Configurable Zoom:**  Select and configurable zoom which is best fit for your map.

-*  **Support single device and group devices:** Based on configuration during widget configuration.
+*  **Configurable Device:** Based on configuration during widget configuration a device can be selected.